nasa/ziggy/doc/user-manual/properties.md

 ziggy.pipeline.results.dir = ${ziggy.pipeline.home.dir}/pipeline-results
 ```

-When Ziggy needs the value of `ziggy.pipeline.results.dir`, it first finds the value of `build.dir`, and then appends `/pipeline-results` onto the end of that string.
+When Ziggy needs the value of `ziggy.pipeline.results.dir`, it first finds the value of `ziggy.pipeline.home.dir`, and then appends `/pipeline-results` onto the end of that string.
 Note that for some reason this is sometimes referred to as "interpolation."

 #### Use of Environment Variables